Faraday Future's new CEO outlines plan to improve funding, share sale; stock sinks

-:Shares of Faraday Future Intelligent Electric slumped in premarket trading on Wednesday, after the cash-strapped electric-vehicle company announced plans to raise up to $90 million through a stock offering as it attempts to improve its funding.
+:Shares of Faraday Future Intelligent Electric slumped on Wednesday, after the cash-strapped electric-vehicle company announced plans to raise up to $90 million through a stock offering as it attempts to improve its funding.

 The company intends to use the proceeds for working capital.
 The newly appointed CEO Matthias Aydt also said the firm was working towards improving its cash position, and introducing cost controls and fixing supply chain issues.